pky1341/JavaScript-full-tutorial/README.md

 # JavaScript-full-tutorial
-this tutorial aims to teach complete JavaScript tutorial beginner to master level.
+this tutorial aims to teach complete JavaScript tutorials from beginner to master level.
 I hope you enjoy reading it.